 8. Purpose or qualifier

 Since quick is a quality/opinion and brown is a color, “quick brown” is the proper order, not “brown quick”.
-To give an extreme example, this is fine: “one really big old antique American car” but perturb that sequence of adjectives in any way you like and the results sound very wrong.
+To give an extreme example, this is fine: “one big old antique American car” but perturb that sequence of adjectives in any way you like and the results sound very wrong.

 Observation one: Thanks to repetition of examples, you know some things (actually lots of things) you didn’t even know you know.